The Death of Dick Long: Plot

 At the police station, Sheriff Spenser enlists Dudley to help her with the murder.
-The next morning Zeke lies to Lydia saying their car was stolen the night before, so she calls the police and Dudley and Spenser arrive to question her.
+The next morning Zeke tells Lydia their car was stolen the night before, She calls the police; Dudley and Spenser arrive to question her.
 The interrogation is brief and Richter calls the police and tells them horse semen was in Dick's rectum.

 Cynthia overhears Zeke and tells Lydia how he drove her in the car that morning.
-Lydia confronts Zeke about the inconsistencies and Zeke breaks down and tells her that Dick is dead and he confesses the three friends participated in zoophilic acts for years, and Dick died from having sex with Dick and Jane's horse Comet.
-Lydia demands that he leave.
+Lydia confronts Zeke about the inconsistencies and Zeke breaks down and tells her that Dick is dead.
+Then he confesses that the three of them had been participating in zoophilic acts for years, and that Dick died from having sex with Dick and Jane's horse Comet.
+Lydia, confused and angry, demands that he leave the house.

-At Jane's house, she walks to their stable to find Zeke drunk.
-The two go to Zeke's home where Dudley is waiting to question about the connection between the car, wallet and Dick's death not realizing Jane is Dick's widow.
+At Jane's house, Jane walks to their stable to find Zeke drunk.
+The two go to Zeke's home where Dudley is waiting to question him about the connection between the car, the wallet and Dick's death, not realizing Jane is Dick's widow.
 Lydia and Zeke's stories spiral out of control until he runs out of the kitchen.
 Dudley chases him and Lydia tells Jane to stay so she can tell her how Dick died.
 Zeke frees Comet and begs him to run away as Dudley arrests him.

 The next morning, Dudley and Spenser walk to the site of the ditched car and the sheriff explains that Zeke has been released.
 Dudley is incredulous but her boss explains that these charges would ruin the lives of Lydia, Cynthia and Jane.
 Zeke goes to Cynthia's school where Lydia tells him to get out of their lives.

 That night, Zeke goes to Earl and Lake's motel room.
 Zeke asks what Earl's plan is and he says that he'll come up with something, and starts playing "How You Remind Me" on his guitar.